hwi/HWIOAuthBundle/Resources/doc/resource_owners/trello.md

 First you will have to register your application on Trello.
 Check out the documentation for more information: https://trello.com/docs/gettingstarted/authorize.html.

-Next configure a resource owner of type `amazon` with appropriate `client_id`, `client_secret` and `scope`.
+Next configure a resource owner of type `trello` with appropriate `client_id`, `client_secret` and `scope`.

 ```yaml